Ajai-spispr/Ajai-spispr.github.io/_posts/2019-11-17-python-guide-part-one.md

 ## Datatypes

-Data types represent the type of data stored in a python variable.
-Everything in python are objects, so we can say datatype is nothing but the class name.
+Data types represent the type of data stored in a Python variable.
+Everything in Python are objects, so we can say data type is nothing but the class name.

 Some of the most common data types are listed below.